Hi there!

 Yes, it’s worth staying in Vancouver a day or 2 before or after your cruise!

 Vancouver is well-connected by public transportation, so you don’t need a car to do worthy things.
+I’ve done all the outdoor things without a car.
 There are also a number of tours that you can do.
+Vancouver has good access to nature things, just like Alaska cruise ports!

 The Vancouver cruise port is also conveniently located so you can stay near the cruise port and do a bunch of things that are easily accessible by bus, train, or even ferry!

-Partner websites are listed below.
+There are affiliate links included on this blog.
 I may earn a commission.

 First here are the quick tips for activities you need to know about in Vancouver!